YunoHost/vinaigrette/README.md

 Troubleshooting
 ---------------

+#### Debugging apt/dpkg being in broken state in the chroot

+If you savagely Ctrl+C during a build, dpkg/apt may end up in a broken state

+You can debug this by entering the chroot with `schroot -c $DIST-amd64-sbuild`

 #### Relaunching a build manually with a shell ?

 If a build fails and needs to be debugged, you should run `export DEBUG=true`, and re-run the appropriate build command.
 This should add the option `--anything-failed-commands='%s'` to the `sbuild` command, which will then drop you in an interactive shell inside the chroot, right after the failure.
 This should help investigate what's happening.